 Headaches: The Spinal Connection

-Chances are you – or somebody you love – battle chronic headaches: the pounding, relentless, pain capable of sidelining work and leisure activitif?s.
-Fortunately, there’s new hopefor headache sufferers.
-Cutting’-edge research reveals that chiropractic care alleviates most types of head-related pain, including tension headache, cervicogenic headache (commonly associated with neck problems) and migraine.
+Chances are you – or somebody you love – battle chronic headaches.
+The relentless and pounding pain is capable of sidelining work and leisure activities.
+Fortunately, there’s hope for headache sufferers.
+Cutting edge research reveals that chiropractic care alleviates most types of head-related pain.
+This includes tension headache, cervicogenic headache and migraine.

 Why is chiropractic such an effective solution to headaches?
-Because Dr. Borio goes to the source of head pain rather than masking symptoms with medications, which may have hazardous side effects.
+Because chiropractors go to the source of head pain rather than masking symptoms with medications.

-According to Dr. Borio, the root of many headache sufferers’ pain lies not in their head but in the spine of their neck.
-Specifically, scientific studies indicate that a common spinal condition, called vertebral subluxation, is the hidden cause of many patients’ pain.
-The good news is that chiropractic care safely and effectively corrects this disorder and the pain associated with it.
-Read on to learn how your head pain may have a spinal connection and how chiropractic may be the solution you’ve been searching for.
+The root of many headache sufferers’ pain lies not in their head but in their neck.
+Specifically, scientific studies indicate that a common spinal condition, called vertebral subluxation, is often the hidden cause of pain.
+The good news is that chiropractic care safely and effectively corrects this disorder.
+In conjunction it relieves the pain associated with it.

 What is a vertebral subluxation?

 A vertebral subluxation is an area in the spine where movement is restricted or bones (vertebrae) are out of alignment.
-In patients with headaches, vertebral subluxations are often identified in the spine of the neck (cervical spine) – and are frequently associated with a straightening or reversal of the neck’s natural curve (“military neck”).
+In patients with headaches, vertebral subluxations are often identified in the spine of the neck (cervical spine).
+They are frequently associated with a straightening or reversal of the neck’s natural curve (“military neck”).